Concrete floor leveling

 - Dispersion primer - for maximum adhesion between new and old substrate.
 Prevents feather edges from cracking and chipping.

-- Broom - for primer application
+- Broom or paint roller - for primer application

 - Self-leveling compound